fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-7.md

     (LoadTexture "GlodImages/BG.png") = .bg-image
     ```

-    > First load our image
+Next, create a `UI.Area` to house our new image.

+Remember to add this `UI.Area` before the `UI.Area` which houses your character to ensure that it is drawn below your character.

+=== "Code Added"

     ```{.clojure .annotate linenums="1"}
     (UI.Area :Position (float2 0 0)
                       :Anchor Anchor.TopLeft
                       :Contents (->
                                 .bg-image (UI.Image :Scale (float2 0.7))))
     ```

-    > Then create your UI.Area to house our new Background image.
-Remember to add this UI.Area before the UI.Area which houses your character to ensure that it is drawn below your character.

 === "Full Code So Far"